dmitrii-naumenko/Portfolio/README.md

 ## Portfolio

+My major professional area is **Data Science** now.
+But also I have experience in .NET and embedded software that allows me create full stack production ready applications as for servers and as for emvedded.

 | Group        | Description   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [Data Science](https://github.com/dmitrii-naumenko/Portfolio/tree/main/Data%20Science) | Data Science projects such as Machine Learning, NLP, CV, e.t.c  |